KlimaDAO/discord-bots/README.md

 - `DIGITALOCEAN_CONTAINER_REPO`
   - Name of the Docker image registry hosted by Digital Ocean.
 It will be the name listed on this page: <https://cloud.digitalocean.com/registry>

+These variables must also be defined, and will be used to replace variables in the app-spec.yml file:

+- `POLYGONSCAN_API_KEY`
+- `WEB3_INFURA_PROJECT_ID`
+- `DISCORD_BOT_TOKEN_REBASE`
+- `DISCORD_BOT_WEBHOOK_REBASE`
+- `DISCORD_BOT_TOKEN_KLIMA_PRICE`
+- `DISCORD_BOT_TOKEN_BCT_PRICE`

 #### Digital Ocean App Platform

-The following environment variables must be defined in the Digital Ocean App Platform environment:
+The following environment variables are used in the Digital Ocean App Platform environment.
+They are populated using environment variables in the app-spec.yml for the following reasons:

+- It is cumbersome to include the secret in the configuration file, deploy it and then copy/paste the encrypted value into the file again.
+- Updating secrets becomes cumbersome as well.

+Instead, it is much easier to define and rotate secrets through the GitHub Actions secrets.
+We use the `envsubst` tool to achieve this.

 ##### App-level